jeanpierrefortune/keyple-website-1/content/docs/reference_apis.md

     weight: 1000
 ---
 # JavaDoc
-The JavaDoc for the Keyple source is available online.
-The documentation is split into four separate parts:
+The JavaDoc for the Keyple project is available online.
+The documentation is split into the following parts:

 - [JavaDoc for the Keyple Core API](/keyple-website/reference/keyple-java-core/index.html)
 - [JavaDoc for the Keyple Calypso API](/keyple-website/reference/keyple-java-calypso/index.html)